setvisible/nastran-pch2csv/README.md

     output_format_2.csv
     output_format_3.csv

-Note that the tool **warns** when it meets the issue.
+Note that the tool emits **warnings** when such case appears.
-This feature can be disabled with `-u`.
+However this 'auto-split' feature can be disabled with `-u`.

 ## Under the hood

 ### Simple case

 The simplest case is given below.
-We have one Punch, containing one format.
-That gives a simple output file.
+One punch file containing one format of data, is converted into an unique CSV.

 ![Simple case](images/unique.png)

-### Concatenate the punch files in an unique output
+### Concatenate several punch files into an unique output

-If several files are proceeded, the tool concatenates them in an unique output file.
+If several files are proceeded (i.e. with the command `pch2csv file1 file2 file3`),
+the tool concatenates them into an unique CSV if they only contain *one format* of data.
-This does too, if the `-u` flag is set.
+If not (i.e. when several formats are detected), pch2scv outputs one CSV file per format, except if the option `-u` is used.

 ![Concatenate the Punch](images/concat.png)

-### Split formats in separated files
+### Split formats to separated files

-If the `-u` flag is **not** set, the tool might output several files, one per format found in the punch file(s).
+If the `-u` flag isn't specified, the tool writes each *format* from Punch files to a separated CSV.

 ![Formats](images/combo.png)

 ## Build